nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

-If a `circpad_state_t` of a machine specifies a `token_removal` strategy other than `CIRCPAD_TOKEN_REMOVAL_NONE` (see section XXX), then every time there is a state transition into this state, `circpad_machine_setup_tokens()` will copy the read-only `circpad_state_t.historam` array into a mutable version at `circpad_machine_runtime_t.histogram`.
+If a `circpad_state_t` of a machine specifies a `token_removal` strategy other than `CIRCPAD_TOKEN_REMOVAL_NONE` (see section XXX), then every time there is a state transition into this state, `circpad_machine_setup_tokens()` will copy the read-only `circpad_state_t.histogram` array into a mutable version at `circpad_machine_runtime_t.histogram`.
 This mutable copy is used to decrement the histogram bin accounts as packets are sent, as per the specified token removal strategy.